-- Provide a table of contents. - Provide a cover page that includes the phase, name, and the current date. - Number the pages of the document. - Number and label all figures.
+- Use this to structure your design document. - Provide a table of contents. - Provide a cover page that includes the phase, name, and the current date. - Number the pages of the document. - Number and label all figures.
 Refer to the figures by number in the text. - All sections should have an introductory sentence or two. - Do not use vague words and phrases such as may, might, could, possibly, should, assumed to be, some, a little, and a lot.
 Use strong, definite words and phrases such as shall, will, will not, can, and cannot. - Watch your spelling, punctuation, and grammar.
-It is a reflection on your professionalism. - As before, your document must be in either Adobe Portable Document Format (PDF) PostScript (PS) ASCII text formatted to 72 columns (txt) or GIF / JPEG / TIFF (for images or scanned-in handwritten stuff, not recommended) - Provide definitions of all terms, acronyms and abbreviations needed for the SDD.
+It is a reflection on your professionalism. - As before, your document must be in either Adobe Portable Document Format (PDF) PostScript (PS) ASCII text formatted to 72 columns (txt) or GIF / JPEG / TIFF (for images or scanned-in handwritten stuff, not recommended) - Provide definitions of all terms, acronyms and abbreviations needed for the software design document(SDD).

-2 Be sure that your document is
+2 Be sure that your document is:

-- Complete No information is missing - Clear Every sentence's meaning must be clear to all parties - Consistent The writing style and notation is consistent throughout the document and the document does not contradict itself. - Verifiable All facts stated are verifiable
+- Complete No information is missing - Clear Every sentences meaning must be clear to all parties - Consistent The writing style and notation is consistent throughout the document and the document does not contradict itself. - Verifiable All facts stated are verifiable